-Why the 'Free Britney' Saga Feels So Familiar
+There’s Never Been a Story Like Britney Spears’s

 Although Spears wants substantial changes to her life, the conservatorship, Ingham writes, is “voluntary,” and she is currently not looking to end it.
 Lawyers will be in court again this month to discuss the case, and if Spears’s side gets the “transparency” that it is asking for, the issue of her independence—and the question of why she does not have it—will be litigated more publicly than ever before.
 Fans, clearly, would be thrilled to learn more about what’s been going on with their idol.
 But if greater public attention solves more problems than it creates for Britney Spears, it’ll be the first time.

 There is no precedent for Spears’s situation in its particularities.
-But the slogan “Free Britney” evokes a rich lineage of pop stars, especially female pop stars, struggling for self sufficiency in public—and the public has typically been cast as an ally and sympathetic witness in such struggles.
+But the slogan “Free Britney” evokes a rich lineage of pop stars, especially female pop stars, struggling for self-sufficiency in public—and the public has typically been cast as an ally and sympathetic witness in such struggles.
 Only a few years ago, fans popularized the catchphrase “Free Kesha” after the singer filed a lawsuit alleging sexual abuse and manipulation by her manager and producer, Dr. Luke.
 (He denied her claims and eventually prevailed in a court battle over her record contract).
 A little more than a decade before that came a “Free Fiona” campaign seeking to liberate Fiona Apple from a suffocating record contract.
 Taylor Swift recently sicced fans on execs she alleged were holding her catalog hostage.
 Janet Jackson’s 1986 breakthrough, Control, commemorated the banishment of romantic, familial, and financial manipulators from her life.
 When Beyoncé ejected her father from the role of her business manager, too, it became a pivotal chapter in her ongoing public narrative.

 Read: ‘I feel I didn’t deserve to be unapologetically joyous’